roy-santos/Delivery-Route-Finder/README.md

 * Implemented custom hash table and graph data structures.
 Does not use the standard library's dictionary function.
 * Package and distance table CSV files are included in the utilities folder.

+### Project Takeaways
+**Divide and Conquer**: Breaking down complex problems into smaller more managable parts and tackling the smaller problems one by one. <br><br>
+**Complexity Management**: Utilize OOP techniques to create clear problem abstractions that keep code clean and well organized.